OSDR - The Competent Authority

 The role of the CA is to oversee industry compliance with the Directive and to undertake related functions such as accepting, assessing, approving and/or inspecting relevant Safety Cases, Oil Pollution Emergency Plans, Well Notifications and other notifications.
 Reporting of incidents are included as are intervention planning and investigation work.

-DECC and HSE will work in partnership as OSDR to deliver the CA functions as required under the Directive.
+BEIS and HSE will work in partnership as OSDR to deliver the CA functions as required under the Directive.

-DECC and HSE already work closely together under a Memorandum of Understanding (MoU) for liaison between the two organisations and their regimes.
+OPRED and HSE work closely together under a Memorandum of Understanding (MoU) for liaison between the two organisations and their regimes.
 Examples include a coordinated sign-off procedure for all new exploration and appraisal wells, and joint environmental and safety inspections where this is appropriate.
 The operational MoU is overseen by a high-level cross-Departmental group.